 are helpful in treating secondary bacterial and fungal issue.

-, commonly known as scabies infect both dogs and cats and cause intense itching.
+Sarcoptic and Cheyletiella Mange, commonly known as scabies, infect both dogs and cats and cause intense itching.
 Both are contagious to adults.
-Contact with an infected animal or mite contaminated grooming equipment can transfer scabies and infect your pet.
+Contact with an infected animal or mite-contaminated grooming equipment can transfer scabies and infect your pet.

-attacks the skin of the ears, elbow and hocks early, but with time occupies all of your dog’s body.
+Sarcoptic attacks the skin of the ears, elbow and hocks early, but with time it occupies all of your pet's body.
 The onset is sudden, with symptoms of scratching, hair loss, inflamed skin and crusty ear tips.

-may transfer to humans with skin-to-skin contact from your pet but humans are a temporary host as it does not like humans and won’t stay long.
+Cheyletiella can transfer to humans with skin-to-skin contact with your pet, but humans are a temporary host, as it does not like humans and won’t stay long.

 Both are easy to acquire and easy to kill.
-Sarcoptic and Cheyletiella mite is very contagious so all dogs or cats in the family should also be treated to eliminate the problem, even if they do not show signs.
+Sarcoptic and Cheyletiella mites are very contagious, so all dogs or cats in the family should also be treated to eliminate the problem, even if they do not show signs.
 Remember direct contact is not necessary to contract Sarcoptic mange - be sure to wash bedding and grooming items when treatment begins.
-Treatment as Demodex above is successful!
+The same treatment for Demodex above is successful!
 You can treat the indoor environment with a residual insecticide to prevent re-infection.

 Mange can be miserable for your pet but treatment is successful with a good plan!
 Shampoo to treat the crusty lesions; follow with a dip such as VET BASICS Lime Sulfur Dip